SteveDoyle2/NASTRAN-95/um/bulk.md

 Remarks
 -------
-1. If M is zero, ç will be zero.
+1. If M is zero, Ã§ will be zero.

 2. Field 5 must be blank.